 Continuous Recording vs. Motion Detection

-Many IP cameras incorporate some form of motion detection technology, oftentimes instead of continuous recording.
-Motion detection allows the camera to only begin recording when it detects motion.
-This can be a useful way to avoid racking up large files, but it can also be risky should the camera’s motion detection be hit-or-miss.
+Many IP cameras incorporate some form of motion detection technology, usually instead of continuous recording.
+It’s useful in avoiding large files, but it can be risky if the camera’s motion detection is hit-or-miss or overly sensitive.

-Likewise, if the motion detection doesn’t incorporate other features, like facial recognition or animal detection, your camera could easily begin filming random movement.
+Likewise, if the motion detection doesn’t incorporate other features, like facial recognition or animal detection, the camera could easily begin filming unnecessary movement.

-We weighed up some of the major differences below.
+We weighed up some of the major differences between motion detection-based surveillance and continuous recording below.

 |Motion Detection (MD)||Continuous Recording (CR)|

 Sifting through hours of footage can be mind-numbing.
-With MD, your camera can be assigned to record only when it sees something.
+With MD, cameras can be assigned to record only when something appears.

-Smaller footage means less demand on your internet speeds, allowing you to use cloud storage easily from wherever you are in the world.
+Less footage means less demand on broadband, meaning cloud storage can be used easily from anywhere in the world.

-Though many CR cameras will support both, local storage (SD cards) enables you to save potentially very large files with no fuss, freeing up your bandwidth.
+Local storage (SD cards) allows users to save potentially huge files with no fuss, freeing up bandwidth.

 When Do I Need 24/7 Continuous Recording?

 ‘We noticed that some users shared concerns about signal dropouts,’ says the product team.
-‘Rather than ignoring the problem, we got to work combating it, and are now proud to have launched continuous recording on AlfredCamera.’
+‘Rather than ignoring the problem, we got to work combating it.
+AlfredCamera continuous recording solves the issue.’